Projects for children

 These activities include guided tours and workshops oriented on the collection’s subject areas such as animal motifs, gemstones, pocket watches, or the Museum’s special themed exhibitions.

 The mobile »KinderSchmuckmuseum« (»Children’s Jewellery Museum«), a chest with drawers filled with jewellery, makes the children’s visit to the Museum an active experience, because they are not only allowed to look at the pieces, but also to touch and experiment with them.

 The workshops supported by the ISSP give children and young people an opportunity to be creative themselves.
 With the assistance of the jewellery designers Traudel Hennig and Monika Dengler, the participants create their own individual pieces of jewellery, which they can take home afterwards.

-In addition, the ISSP also supports the »Schmuckfieber« (»Jewellery Fever«) project initiated by the art historian Claudia Baumbusch and the designer Regine Landauer, who give kindergarten groups and school classes of all grades and from all types of schools an opportunity to take close-up looks at jewellery, and to design and create jewellery themselves.
+In addition, the ISSP also supports the »Schmuckfieber« (»Jewellery Fever«) project initiated by the art historian Claudia Baumbusch and the designer Regine Landauer, who give kindergarten groups and from all types of schools an opportunity to take close-up looks at jewellery, and to design and create jewellery themselves.